AI Use Cases/Construction

 How does AI optimize flight risk & retention scoring for Construction?

 The AI model ingests real-time operational data from Procore, Viewpoint Vista, Primavera P6, and OSHA records to identify early departure signals specific to Construction roles - RFI response delays indicating superintendent burnout, bid accuracy drops signaling estimator frustration, or hours volatility showing project manager exhaustion.
 Unlike generic HR tools, it learns your firm's unique turnover patterns: which roles are flight risks during seasonal slowdowns, which project types trigger departures, and which interventions (schedule relief, bonus timing, role rotation) actually retain your people.
-The system delivers 72-hour lead time before predicted departure windows, giving HR time for proactive retention before the resignation email arrives.
+The goal is a conversation weeks before a resignation letter, not an exit interview after it.

 Is our Human Resources data kept secure during this process?